function61/screen-server/README.md

 (web UI shows this, some VNC clients show this)

 If you have more than one screen, just add `SCREEN_2` and so on..

+NOTE: `--shm-size` is important - with too small value Firefox & Chromium crash with more websites (or >= 1 tab).

 Note about state